teacupkittie/bamboo/src/lib/data/substitutive-construction.md

 Enter **engineered bamboo products**, which "create standard sections for members and connections" [1].
 In this way, bamboo components can be **substituted** for conventional materials in popular construction methods.

-Although full-culm construction is more sustainable, the ease of use of engineered bamboo products drives large-scale adoption of bamboo as an alternative material [2].
+Although full culm construction is more sustainable, the ease of use of engineered bamboo products drives large-scale adoption of bamboo as an alternative material [2].
 Moreover, engineered bamboo products draw on the layman's associations with better quality and safety.

 ## References